 Ding Junhui (3) / Qualifier

-Indeed, the complexion of the draw will always take on a different look once the qualifiers have been added to it and if the likes of Allen, Williams, Graeme Dott and Matthew Stevens to name just a few are to miss out on a top 16 seeding, there will be few players who will want to draw them early on.
+Of course, the complexion of the draw will always take on a different look once the qualifiers have been added to it and with the likes of Robert Milkins, Graeme Dott, Mark Davis, Peter Ebdon and others possibly amongst them, there will be few players who will want to draw them early on.